-- To consolidate, deepen and widen students' communicative competence in French through the practice of the different linguistic skills in an academic and professional context. - To widen and consolidate the fundamental aspects of CEFR level A2 making their use more complex and automatic. - To acquire linguistic knowledge corresponding to CEFR level B1 as described in the Common European Framework of Reference for Languages (CEFR).
-The Common European Framework of Reference for Languages standardizes linguistic knowledge inside the European Union. - To promote awareness of and respect for the cultures where the language studied is spoken. - To develop the techniques and strategies necessary to be able to write a well-structured, coherent and logical text - To develop self-correction techniques.
+General subject learning objectives GENERAL OBJECTIVES • To consolidate, deepen and widen students' communicative competence in French through the practice of the different linguistic skills in an academic and professional context.
+To widen and consolidate the fundamental aspects of CEFR level A2 making their use more complex and automatic.
+To acquire linguistic knowledge corresponding to CEFR level B1 as described in the Common European Framework of Reference for Languages (CEFR).
+The Common European Framework of Reference for Languages standardizes linguistic knowledge inside the European Union. • To promote awareness of and respect for th cultures where the language studied is spoken.
+To develop the techniques and strategies necessary to be able to write a well-structured, coherent and logical text

-- To express themselves with greater confidence and fluency. - To manage interactions (oral and written) so as to avoid and solve communication problems, asking for the interlocutor's help if required. - To identify differences in register between spoken and written Language. - To introduce more advanced grammatical structures. - To develop initiative and reinforce the strategies necessary for learning and its responsible use.

-- To understand general and specific idees from selected press articles. - To understand simple narrative in its original version. - To understand Internet pages in order to extract information of interest. - To be able to distinguish between narrative, journalistic and academic registers,. - To understand advertisements
+1

+To develop self-correction techniques.

+• To express themselves with greater confidence

+and fluency.

+• To manage interactions (oral and written) so as

+to avoid and solve communication problems,

+asking for the interlocutor's help if required.

+• To identify differences in register between

+spoken and written Language.

+To introduce more advanced grammatical

+structures.

+To develop initiative and reinforce the strategies

+necessary for learning and its responsible use.

+SPECIFIC OBJECTIVES

+Reading Comprehension

+• To understand general and specific idees from

+selected press articles.

+To understand simple narrative in its original version.

+To understand Internet pages in order to extract

+information of interest.

+• To be able to distinguish between narrative,

+journalistic and academic registers,.

+To understand advertisements

+Listening Comprehension

+To understand simple conversations and

+interviews.

-- To understand simple conversations and interviews. - To understand the gist of a short authentic text: story, news item - To extract specific information from an advertisement, news item, explanation, conversation... - To distinguish principal intonation patterns.
+• To understand the gist of a short authentic text:

+story, news item

+To extract specific information from an

+advertisement, news item, explanation,

+conversation

+To distinguish principal intonation patterns.